asyncapi/modelina/modelina-website/README.md

 The website is being deployed to Netlify along side serverless functions.

+## How to run it
+It uses the local version of Modelina, which means that before you run the website, make sure you build Modelina through `npm run build:modelina`.

 ## Playground

 Here is a quick overview of where some of the functions for rendering the playground work: